ONLYOFFICE/onlyoffice-owncloud-web/README.md

 You will need:
 * [ownCloud server](https://owncloud.com/download-server/#owncloud-server) with ownCloud Web (it can be compiled from source code or installed from the [official marketplace](https://marketplace.owncloud.com/apps/web)).
 * Official ONLYOFFICE connector.
 You can install it from the [ownCloud marketplace](https://marketplace.owncloud.com/apps/onlyoffice).
-The support for ownCloud Web starts from v7.0.0.
+The support for ownCloud Web starts from v7.*.

-To enable work within ownCloud web, register the connector in the ownCloud config.json:
+To enable work within ownCloud web, register the connector in the ownCloud Web config.json:

 * If you installed ownCloud Web from the official marketplace, the path is `<owncloud-root-catalog>/config/config.json`
 * If you compiled it from source code yourself using [this instruction](https://owncloud.dev/clients/web/backend-oc10/#running-web), the path is `<owncloud-web-root-catalog>/config/config.json`.